 On your Huichol Mexico adventure you’ll enjoy a full day excursion into Riviera Nayarit’s Sierra Madre Mountains where you’ll experience the natural beauty that surrounds their remote Mexican villages.

 Heading north from Nuevo Vallarta, the first leg of the Huichol tour includes a stop in Rincon de Guayabitos, an authentic Mexican fishing village.

 From Guayabitos, the tour heads into the foothills of the Sierra Madre.
 En route to Nueva Valley, 3,000 feet up the Sierra Madre, tour guests will pass the magnificent and historic city of Compostela, plus the Puga sugar factory, before reaching their destination, a small Huichol Indian village with a population of only 130 indigenous people!

 The tour includes a visit to an authentic Huichol temple, plus you’ll get to experience Huichol culture first hand, including Huichol artwork, colorful costumes, traditional music, and dance.

 The Huichol will even allow visitors to take “souvenir photographs” and you can purchase authentic beadwork, yarn art, handicrafts, and other artwork right from the source.

-Visit Riviera Nayarit and Discover the Wonders of the Huichol
+Discover the Wonders of the Huichol in Nayarit

 The Huichol practice many ceremonies that help enrich their culture.
 This Huichol adventure tour is a world-class cultural experience that you will never forget and will definitely forever cherish!